Stockholm Arlanda Airport: Terminals

 Arlanda has four terminals numbered 2, 3, 4 and 5.
 As of 2024, all terminals are operational.
-The terminals have no strict separation of domestic and international flights, however gates are separated between Schengen and Non-Schengen departures.
+The terminals have no separation of domestic and international flights, however gates are separated between Schengen and Non-Schengen departures.
 From 1992 to 2019, terminals 2 and 5 were used for international flights, and 3 and 4 for domestic flights.
 During the COVID-19 pandemic only Terminal 5 was used.
 In 2022, Terminals 4 and 5 were connected airside, enabling them to operate as a single terminal.

 Arlanda has never had a Terminal 1.
 The designation was reserved for a potential terminal planned to be located just south of Terminal 2, which has never been built.